 State-of-the-Art Conference Grants

 By design, State-of-the-Art Conferences embrace novel gatherings and innovative themes that are not already routine or recurring with a base of support.
-As such, regular meetings of campus organizations or established academic societies do not fit the grant’s purpose.
+As such, absent exceptional circumstances, regular meetings of campus organizations or established academic societies do not fit the grant’s purpose.

 State-of-the-Art Conferences may be developed by individual faculty or a small team of faculty.
-Proposals for interdisciplinary conferences are encouraged.
+Team proposals for interdisciplinary conferences are strongly encouraged.

 The Office of the Senior Vice President for Academic Affairs and Provost will provide up to $15,000 (or up to 50% of the total cost of the conference) in state funds to support a State-of-the-Art Conference.
-Therefore, the applicant must secure at least 50% of the funds needed for the conference from other sources and the commitment for these other funds must be secured in writing prior to submitting the State-of-the-Art Conference Grant.
+Therefore, the applicant must secure at least 50% of the funds needed for the conference from other sources, and the commitment for these other funds must be secured in writing prior to submitting the State-of-the-Art Conference Grant proposal.

-Proposals for State-of-the-Art Conference funding should be brief – five to seven pages, not including any appendices and letters of support or intent.
+Proposals for State-of-the-Art Conference funding should be succinct – five to seven pages, not including the appendix with letters of support or intent.

-- The names and credentials of the select number of individuals to be invited.
-These must be noted scholars in the field and need not be confined to those residing in the United States.
+- The names and credentials of the select number of individuals to be invited as speakers.
+These must be noted scholars in the field, especially those with national and/or international reputations.
 If possible, indicate the prospective participants’ willingness to participate, pending funding of the conference.

 - A general outline of the conference agenda and logistics.

-- An explanation of plans to involve University of Georgia students.
+- An explanation of plans to involve University of Georgia graduate and/or undergraduate students.

-- A detailed projected budget that identifies the projected costs that will be covered
+- A detailed projected budget with expenses and revenues that identifies the projected costs that will be covered

-by State-of-the-Art Conference funds and the matching funds from other funding sources.
+by State-of-the-Art Conference funds and the specific matching funds from other funding sources.
+This information must be

-- Eligible budget items may include, but are not limited to, travel expenses for speakers and presenters (e.g., airfare and lodging), conference venue and facilitation costs, technical assistance, student compensation and registration waivers.
+- Eligible expense items may include, but are not limited to, travel expenses for speakers and presenters (e.g., airfare and lodging), conference venue and facilitation costs, technical assistance, student compensation and registration waivers.